mjmelli/garkbit/README.md

 garkbit uses [PhotoSwipe](http://photoswipe.com/) as a front-end responsive image gallery.

-Built in React + Redux, with a node.js / Express API layer.
+Built in React + Redux, with a Node.js / Express API layer and MongoDB database.

-This is a work in progress.
+This is a hobby project and work in progress.
+It is not meant to be production-ready software.

 v0.1 - feature complete for initial proof of concept.